sanyambassi/thales-dpod-mcp-server/README.md

 ## MCP Client Integration

-The server implements the MCP protocol and can be used with any MCP-compatible client.
-For information about how to configure MCP clients, see [config](config/README.md).
+The server can be used with any MCP-compatible client.
+For information about how to configure MCP clients like Claude Desktop, Cursor AI and Google gemini, see [config](config/README.md).

 ## Development